shiimu/shiimu/README.md

 ## :construction_worker: What I do:
-- Backend Development
-- API Development
 - Web Development
 - Hiking
+- Walking my dog
+- Writing this page